This blog post has been stewing in my brain for a while now. It's mostly for my fellow wedding professionals but it's also just good food for thought.

 My goal has always been to be as inclusive as I can, and that means being really careful about how I talk about weddings.
 I mean, some weddings don't even have a bride!
 It's not that hard.
 Try using these words to describe the people you work with when you'r'e referring to them generally.

-Words to use instead: sweetheart, beloved, betrothed, spouse, mate, partner, couples, clients, attendants
+Words to use instead: sweetheart, beloved, betrothed, spouse, mate, partner, couples, clients, wedding party, attendants

 I don't want to offend anyone, but I feel like it's time for us in the wedding industry to start being more careful about how we talk.
 I perform weddings for all couples and I certainly don't want to exclude anyone by using outdated language.